 |How much money has been allocated to the project from current funds?||£250,000 from existing funds and donations.|

-We are aiming to start fundraising between June and December 2018. £1,000 was recently donated by the Teddington Society.
+We are aiming to start fundraising in autumn 2018. £1,000 was recently donated by the Teddington Society.

 |What will be the running costs of the new building?||These costs are currently being estimated.